← Back to Pawpy

 1. Analytics - anonymous usage data

 Helps us understand which features matter to you.
-Includes anonymous device identifiers, screen visits, session length, app version, and country.
+Includes anonymous device identifiers, screen visits, session length, app version, country, and named in-app interactions (for example: completing an onboarding step, adding a dog, logging a potty event, tapping a reminder, opening a widget).
+All interaction events are typed and bucketed; we do not send free-text fields (dog names, notes, photos) to the analytics provider.
 On the website, this is Google Analytics 4 (see Website Analytics below).
 On Android, this purpose is served by Firebase Analytics.
 On iOS, this purpose is not currently collected.
 Off by default; opt-in via the consent screen.

 2. Crash reporting - diagnostic data

 Helps us fix bugs faster.
-Includes anonymized device identifiers, OS version, app version, and stack traces from crashes.
+Includes anonymized device identifiers, OS version, app version, stack traces from crashes, and non-fatal errors the app catches itself (for example: a failed sync attempt, a token refresh that timed out, a deletion request that returned an HTTP error).
+Non-fatal reports never crash the app; they are diagnostic breadcrumbs only.
 On Android, this is Firebase Crashlytics.
 On iOS, this purpose is not currently collected.
 Off by default; opt-in via the consent screen.

 3. Product telemetry - pet activity records